Law 8 - The Start of Play/Team Late/Forfeit/Game Cancellation

 The eligibility of players listed on the roster is not subject to review by the referee.
 Questions concerning player eligibility (age, residency, dual rostering, etc.) should be referred by the opposing coach to the division director or BAYS registrar.

-If a team has not arrived and taken the field ready to begin play by fifteen minutes after the scheduled time, the late team shall forfeit the game.
+If a team has not arrived and taken the field ready to begin play by fifteen minutes after the scheduled time, the late team, the division director should assign a forfeit.
 However, if the referee is willing and both coaches agree without reservation, a game for the standings can be played, provided that valid pass cards (where required) and team rosters are presented to the referee.
 The coach of the team which is ready to play may alternatively accept the forfeit but offer to play a "scrimmage" game for the enjoyment of the teams.
 (In this situation, the referee need not stay, but will still be paid.)
 In either case, the understanding must be made prior to the game and shall be clearly recorded in the game report; and that game must end before the next game on that field is scheduled to start.
 If there is no game scheduled next on the field or if it is the last game on the field for the day, the length of the game will be entirely at the referee's discretion.
 The referee's decision is final.
 No replay for the game is allowed.

 The winner of the coin flip chooses the end they wish to attack; the other team kicks off first half.
 The game starts with each team in its own half of the field and the defending players at least 10 yards from the ball until it is kicked-off forward.